Skills you’ll develop

 Stay updated on the news and events at the UBC Department of Philosophy. - Departmental research opportunities

-Reach out directly to faculty members to ask about potential research positions. - UBC Philosophy alumni profiles
+Reach out directly to faculty members to ask about potential research positions. - Philosophy Essay Clinic

 Seek out feedback and improve your philosophical writing skills. - UBC Philosophy Colloquia